 - 2 tablespoons Dijon mustard

-- Bake, uncovered, for one hour, or until the chicken is no longer pink inside.
-Store leftovers in the refrigerator for up to three days.
+- Bake, uncovered, for 45 minutes, or until the chicken is no longer pink inside.
+Then, broil the chicken in the pan on the center rack of the oven for 2 minutes to 2 1/2 minutes to caramelize the sauce a bit.
+Watch it carefully so it doesn't burn.
+Store leftovers in the refrigerator for up to four days.